-It has been agreed by ISO/TC 199 and CEN/TC 114, that they will not duplicate work.
-Only in the case the other organization is not interested, or the European Commission submits a Standardization request to CEN, will standards be developed "alone" at EU level.
+The Committee does not report to any National Steering Committee but offers strategic information on the development of standards to the Manufacturing and Machinery Consultative Committee.
+It was agreed by ISO/TC 199 and CEN/TC 114, that it will not repeat work.
+Only in the case where the other organisation is not interested, or the European Commission submits a Standardisation Request to CEN will the standard be developed "alone".